OhJerry/Passport-Photo-Adjustment/README.md

 # Passport-Photo-Adjustment
-This project is for modify people photos into eligible ones used for passport.
+This project is designed to extract foreground and refine people images to meet valid passport requirements using OpenCV.